ViktorSouza/character-counter/README.md

-A simple app to count how many each caracterer is in your text
+A simple app to count how many each characterer is in your text